codio/site/source/docs/dashboard/create/addteachers.html.md

 1. Click the **Members** tab
 <img alt="Members" src="/img/docs/manage_organization/memberstab.png" class="simple"/>

-1. In the  **Invite Teacher to the Organization** area, enter in their Email address.
-If you also wish them to have full [administrator](/docs/dashboard/create/adminrole/) rights to the Organization, check the **Add this teacher to owners group**.
+1. In the  **Invite Teacher to the Organization** area, enter in their email address.
+If you also wish them to have full [access](/docs/dashboard/create/adminrole/) rights to the organization, check the **Add this teacher to owners group**.
 <img alt="Invite Teacher" src="/img/docs/manage_organization/inviteteacher.png" class="simple"/>

 1. An email will be sent to your colleague containing a link to sign up and on completion they will be added into your Organization automatically.